Major airlines of the United States

-The United States Department of Transportation defines a major carrier or major airline carrier as a U.S.-based airline that posts more than $1 billion in revenue during a fiscal year, grouped accordingly as "Group III".
+The United States Department of Transportation defines a major carrier or major airline carrier as a U.S.-based airline that posts more than $1 billion in operating revenue during a fiscal year, grouped accordingly as "Group III".

 Airlines

 The Bureau of Transportation Statistics updates the listing of major airlines once per year.
-According to FY2025 revenues, 19 carriers meet the requirement for Group III status.
+According to operating revenues, 19 carriers met the requirement for Group III status, including Spirit Airlines which later ceased operations as of May of 2026: (Note: Only 18 carriers are listed.
+The 19th designated Group III carrier, Spirit Airlines, ceased operations in May 2026.)